Quantifying Aleatoric and Epistemic Uncertainty in Machine Learning: Are Conditional Entropy and Mutual Information Appropriate Measures?: Background

-Given a representation of an uncertain prediction in terms of a level-2 distribution $Q$, one might be interested in \emph{quantifying} the learner's uncertainty in terms of a single number, and maybe to decompose the \emph{total uncertainty} into its \emph{aleatoric} and \emph{epistemic} contributions.
-One approach that has recently been proposed and is now commonly adopted \citep{houlsby_2011,Gal2016,depe_do17,depe_du18,SmithG18,mobi_dc19} is based on the decomposition of Shannon entropy $H$ into conditional entropy and mutual information $I$, which is well-known from information theory:
+Given a representation of an uncertain prediction in terms of a second-order distribution $Q$, one is often interested in quantifying the learner's uncertainty in terms of a single number, and decomposing the TU into its aleatoric and epistemic contributions.
+One approach that is now commonly adopted \citep{houlsby_2011_BayesianActiveLearning, gal_2016_UncertaintyDeepLearning, depeweg_2018_DecompositionUncertaintyBayesian, smith_2018_UnderstandingMeasuresUncertaintya, mobiny_2021_DropConnectEffectiveModeling} is based on information-theoretic quantities derived from Shannon entropy.
+Let $Y$ signify the random outcome variable with marginal probability